opper-ai/opper-cookbook/examples/tictactoe-tournament/README.md

 fn = await opper.functions.get_by_name(name="player-1-play-tictactoe")
 ```

-This creates a beautiful interface in the Opper platform:
+This function appears with a clean, visual interface in the Opper platform:
 ![example_function](./assets/example_function.png)

 ### **Seamless Integration**